ambitus/pyracf/data_set/standard/your_access.md

 ---
 layout: default
-grand_parent: Dataset Admin
+grand_parent: Data Set Admin
 parent: Standard
 ---

-# Dataset Your Access Attribute
+# Your Access

 Dataset administration functions for checking the user's access to a Dataset Profile.
 {: .fs-6 .fw-300 }